franzbu/EnhancedSpaces.spoon/README.md

   }, -- default: nil
 ```

-The way applications are assigned to certain mSpaces should be self-explanatory.
+The way applications are assigned to certain mSpaces is self-explanatory.
 To get the names of the applications of currently open windows, you can run the following command in Hammerspoon's Console:

 ``` lua
 for _, v in pairs(hs.window.filter.default:getWindows()) do print(v:application():name()) end